lucas-nelson-uiuc/spotipy_analysis/README.md

 ## Introduction <a name = "intro_section"></a>
-Welcome to `Spotify Analysis Dashboard`, the dashboard that allows you to analyze your Spotify listening habits of the past, present, and future.
+Welcome to `Spotipy Analysis Dashboard`, the dashboard that allows you to analyze your Spotify listening habits of the past, present, and future.

 ## Accessing Your Dashboard <a name = "start_section"></a>

 To properly utilize the app, please visit the Walkthrough Document located in this repo.

 ## Further Analysis
-Disclaimer: this dashboard does not utilize real-time listening data.
+This dashboard does not utilize real-time listening data.
 Statistics such as 'Top Tracks of the Week/Month/Year' are not available through this project.

 Luckily, this amazing project covers that half, so please visit this page for a complementary analysis: [Stats for Spotify](https://www.statsforspotify.com/)